rebecca94ingram6yw/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.
 First, identify the most important tasks and focus on them first.
 By prioritizing your work, you can ensure that you are making progress on the right things.

 Second, planning ahead is crucial.
 Think about what you need to achieve and break it down into smaller, manageable tasks.
 Create a roadmap for your project, including deadlines and milestones.
 Then, follow that roadmap to ensure you stay on track.
 Planning ahead will also help to avoid last-minute panic and stress.

+# 2024-03-07
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity and clarity enhance debugging, collaboration, and evolution of software systems."

+This quote emphasizes the importance of not over-engineering or optimizing your code too early in development.
+It's a reminder to prioritize good design principles and understand that most software spends far more time being read and modified than optimized.
+So, write code for humans to read and understand easily, and let performance optimizations come later, driven by actual data and requirements.